sch0ngut/machine-learning-of-pdes/README.md

-# Physics Informed Machine Learning
+# Machine Learning of PDEs
 This repository contains the code of my Master thesis with the title "Physics Informed Machine Learning of Nonlinear Partial Differential Equations".

 [Work in Progress]